netxms/netxms-doc/admin/agent-management.rst

 Agent External Metrics
 ======================

-Other option to define new Metric that can be collected from node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a Metric.
+Other option to define new metric that can be collected from node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a metric.
 This functionality provides flexibility to create your own metrics, lists or table metrics.

-New Metrics will be visible in the :guilabel:`Available parameters` list only after agent restarts (agent reads a configuration file only once on start) and configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.
+New metrics will be visible in the :guilabel:`Available parameters` list only after agent restarts (agent reads a configuration file only once on start) and configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.